uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 In the above interactive, you'll have noticed that scaling is affected by how far the object is from the center.
 If you want to scale around a fixed point in the object (so it expands where it is), then an easy way is to translate it back to the center (also called the *origin*), scale it, and then translate it back to where it was.
- The following interactive allows you to move the arrow, then scale it, and move it back.
+ The following interactive allows you to move the shape, then scale it, and move it back.

-{interactive slug="2d-arrow-manipulations" type="whole-page" text="true" parameters="config=matrix-scale-translate-3"}
+{interactive slug="2d-shape-manipulations" type="whole-page" text="true" parameters="config=matrix-scale-translate-3"}

 Using Translation to Simplify Scaling